-TIP: Don’t use oxygen absorbers to store grains, seeds or beans that you may want to sprout some day.
+TIP: Don’t use oxygen absorbers to store grains, seeds or beans that you may want to sprout someday.
 Oxygen absorbers kill seeds.
-Vacuum sealing however, doesn’t remove all of the oxygen so in my experience, these items stay alive, viable and well-preserved for years.
-Germination rates may still drop over time though so sprout a handful from time to time and evaluate your supply.
+Vacuum sealing, however, doesn’t remove all of the oxygen so, in my experience, these items stay alive, viable and well-preserved for years.
+Germination rates may still drop over time though so sprout a handful from time to time and evaluate your supply if you’re concerned.

 Side Note: I was blessed to grow up watching a father that loved to grow a garden and freeze, pressure can, water bath and dehydrate his way to a very well stocked 4 car garage pantry.
 Most of this reached the 30+ year mark and got dumped in the compost pile when they moved.
 That taught me something about rotating and utilizing our food storage!

 A great source of information about food preservation in colonial times before refrigeration or canning is this website about colonial Williamsburg.
-They have great tools for teaching children (an adults).
+They have great tools for teaching children (and adults).

 What did I miss?
 Know of any food preservation methods that I haven’t listed here?
-Any fond memories of learning skills from your grandparents?
-I’d love hearing from you in the comments!
+Were you blessed to learn skills from your grandparents?
+Comment below

 In loving memory of my beautiful Grandmothers, Alice and Violet.